marios-petrov/ScientificCitationSentimentAnalysisProject/README.txt

 ﻿Dataset:
 The dataset is originally downloaded as a text document, for easier implementation we re-formatted the document and converted it into a csv.
-I’ve attached this altered data set in the directory titled “Petrov_Skevingotn_CodeAndDataset” since the code needs this to properly run.
+I’ve attached this altered data set in the directory titled “Petrov_Skevington_CodeAndDataset” since the code needs this to properly run.
 However, if you’re curious about the original dataset we’ve provided the download link below:

 Original Download: https://cl.awaisathar.com/citation-sentiment-corpus/